skbitlab/skbitlab/README.md

 Senior Software Engineer with 6+ years of experience in end to end software development.
 - 🔭 Currently working as a Senior Software Engineer @ BOSCH.
 - 🏡 Working on a project: 'automation tools and framework'.
-- 🌱 Continuously improving my skills in Data Structures & Algorithms, System Design, DevOps, and AI with Python.
+- 🌱 Continuously improving my skills in 'Data Structures & Algorithms', 'System Design', 'DevOps', and 'AI with Python'.
 - 💡 Interested in building scalable software applications.